 Sometimes it’s your fault.
 You procrastinate.
 Or you just happen to be traveling to a destination during its busy season.
 Whatever the reason, it’s super frustrating when you try to make a reservation and you get the “no rooms available” booking message.

-Can you get a hotel room if they are sold out?
+Can you still get a hotel room if the place is sold out?

-Most of the time, we’re happy to report that you can!
+Most of the time, we’re happy to report, you can!

 The Dreaded “No Availability” Message